-During 2022, the Fund's sustainable environment-related investments have been linked to companies within climate (solar energy, wind power, smart grids + infrastructure), sustainable cities (water, urban planning, accessibility) and in sustainable consumption (recycling & circular economy, sustainable products, ecodesign The Fund does not invest in companies that give rise to serious environmental or climate damage.
+During 2022, the Fund's sustainable environment-related investments have been linked to companies sustainable cities (water, urban planning, accessibility).
+As a result of these investments, the Fund has promoted a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding companies with operations linked to fossil fuels fuels or with large fossil reserves as well as companies that violate international standards and conventions related to environmental issues.
+The Fund also does not invest in companies that give rise to serious environmental or climate damage.